Floquet engineering flat bands for bosonic fractional quantum Hall in small lattices: Results and discussion

 {\it Triangular lattice --} We first consider a triangular lattice with flux configuration shown in Fig.~\ref{f1}(a), with flux $\psi$ and $0$ in adjacent triangles respectively.
 Experimentally, this can be achieved by having $J_1^{mn} = J$, $J_2^{mn} = J\exp\left[im\psi\right]$ and $J_3^{mn} =J\exp\left[i(m+1)\psi\right]$.
 In order to optimize the working parameters to achieve the fractional quantum Hall states, we first obtain the band structure in the absence of interactions (analogous to the Hofstadter butterfly~\cite{Hbutter}) as a function of flux $\psi$.
 The results, shown in Fig.~\ref{f1}(b), indicate significant band flattening compared to uniform flux (Fig.~\ref{f1}(b), inset).
-In particular, at $\psi = \pi/2$, there are four bands, with the bottom band nearly flat.
+We are most interested in the bottom band, since it will dominate the many-body (interacting) ground state.
+At $\psi = \pi/2$, we consider a figure of merit for band flatness give by the ratio of the gap, $\Delta$, to the bandwidth, $W$~\cite{small2}: $M \equiv \frac{\Delta}{W} \approx 33.84$.
+This large $M$ indicates that the band is very flat.
+For $\psi=2\pi/3$ as chosen in~\cite{BFQH1}, $M\approx 7.29$; as a result, we will work with $\psi=\pi/2$.

 We first consider the lattice on a torus with twisted boundary conditions to understand the topology of the states.
 We calculated the many-body Chern number~\cite{MBChern,ChernCal},